jeanbeanie/askman/README.md

-# MERN Starter App

-A seed starter app using Node (Express) and React (server side rendering) created to be used as the base for future projects and whatnot.
-So far successfully used to create my blog Im So Code (https://github.com/jeanbeanie/imsocode-blog-2)

-Webpack/Babel (with hot reloading) is set up for development.
-Ava is included for test running.
+# [IN DEV] AskMan - Manage Asks Via SMS

+Repo for AskMan website, a site that allows set it and forget it asking via SMS.
+Personal quality of life project.

-### Create your config file (see src/config.example.js), then just add water
+### If you want to run, clone this and create your config file (see src/config.example.js) then run
 > ```npm install```

 ##### Compile code and start server in production